SU-SWS/eirh-subtheme/doc/architecture/decisions/0001-state-management-tool-selection.md

 ## Decision

-After evaluating several state management options, including Redux Toolkit, React Context, Zustand, and Recoil.js, we have decided to adopt Recoil.js as our state management tool.
+After evaluating several state management options, including Redux Toolkit, React Context, Zustand, and Recoil.js, we have decided to adopt Redux Toolkit as our state management tool.

 ## Consequences

-By selecting Recoil.js as our state management tool, we anticipate the following consequences:
+By selecting Redux Toolkit as our state management tool, we anticipate the following consequences:

-- Team members may need time to learn and familiarize themselves with Recoil.js along with its concepts, especially if they are accustomed to using Redux or other state management libraries.

-- Recoil.js is a relatively new library compared to Redux and React Context, which may result in a smaller community and ecosystem.
-However, Recoil.js has gained traction within the React community, and it is believed that more will adopt the library as it continues to grow over time.

-- If we decide to migrate from Recoil.js to another state management solution in the future, we may need to refactor parts of our application to accommodate the differences in API and concepts.
+- Redux Toolkit's mature ecosystem and large community will provide ample resources and support for developers, facilitating a smoother transition and ongoing development process.

+- Migrating directly to Redux Toolkit avoids potential future migrations from Recoil.js to Redux Toolkit, reducing the need for additional refactoring and ensuring a more straightforward development path.

+- Redux Toolkit's advanced features, such as built-in Immer support for immutable updates and simplified Redux boilerplate, will enhance developer productivity and codebase maintainability from the outset.

+- Aligning with Redux Toolkit aligns with established practices within the React ecosystem, contributing to the long-term maintainability and scalability of our application.

 ## Pros and Cons of the Options